ExiledServers/docker-images/README.md

-# docker-images
+# mono-eco
-A collection of custom Docker images for Pterodactyl
+A Docker image based on mono:5.14 for Pterodactyl